 Prior to the U of A, Bob was a co-founder of the venture-backed company Photon-X. His startup pioneered a low power consumption optical amplifier, which the US Navy adopted for airborne applications.
 At Allied Signal, he was General Manager of its telecom photonics business unit; he led the sale of the BU, realizing a 500% ROI.

-Bob is the author of 39 patents and has published over 170 papers as well as 7 book chapters.
-He is a Fellow of the OSA and SPIE.
+Bob is the author of over 40 patents and has published over 170 papers as well as 7 book chapters.
+He is a Fellow of the OSA, SPIE, and National Academy of Inventors.

 His PhD in physics is from the University of Pennsylvania; his BS degrees in physics and math are from MIT.

 Jay Liebowitz is distinguished at positioning photonic startups and turnarounds for success.
-These companies have been innovators in lasers, LiDAR, communications, and advanced manufacturing, and they have been located in the US, Europe, and Asia.
+These companies have been innovators in infrared photonics and imaging, lasers, LiDAR, communications, and advanced manufacturing, and they have been located in the US, Europe, and Asia.

 Jay has helped them grow, raise valuations and capital, and realize attractive exits.
 He excels at strategy and hands-on execution, based on superb skills in analysis as well as in communication, negotiation, and closing.
 Jay has been involved in a senior role in 12 corporate events worth more than $1.5 billion.
 Recent positions that Jay has held include: